LGY3030/Matrix_Multiplication/README.md

 # Matrix_Multiplication
-Using pthread to perform matrix multiplication
+Using pthread and different methods to perform matrix multiplication